Find out about the Conflict Transformation Group

 Its purpose is part of a wider approach to transform the way we engage in and think about conflict.
 This is rooted within the reconciliation charism of the Diocese of Coventry and Coventry Cathedral.

-The CTG is overseen by the Archdeacons and co-ordinated by the CTG co-ordinator, Emma Crick de Boom.
+The CTG is overseen by the Archdeacons.
 The members who make up the group work in pairs to advise, coach, and mediate as necessary and appropriate.

 The CTG is a pilot in our diocese, with 17 members who have completed their core formation.
 A third cohort will be trained in 2025 to join the CTG supporting parishes and communities.

-Forming the group and training members is in partnership with Place for Hope (P4H).
-P4H accompanies and equips people and faith communities so that all might reach their potential to be peacemakers who navigate conflict, change and differences well.
-P4H provides the initial training, ongoing support and supervision of the CTG members and casework in partnership with the Diocese.
+Formation and training for the group is being done in partnership with Place for Hope (P4H).
+P4H accompanies and equips individuals and groups in faith communities so that all might reach their potential to be peacemakers who navigate conflict, change and differences well.
+P4H provides the initial training, ongoing support and supervision of the CTG members and their work in partnership with the Diocese.

 The CTG is here to support, encourage and release you in your ministry - Conflict is a normal part of life and can be used to help strengthen and deepen relationships and community if addressed in the right way.